 Third-degree robbery is a class D non-violent felony.
 It is the least serious felony robbery offense, but if convicted, a person can still spend up to 7 years in state prison.
 Second-degree robbery is a class C violent felony and is filed in cases of "group robbery" in which more than one person was involved in committing the crime.
 It is punishable by up to 15 years in prison.
 First-degree felony robbery is the most serious offense and is a class B violent felony.
 These are cases in which it is alleged that there was the use of a deadly weapon or bodily injury to another person.
 If found guilty, the convicted person could spend up to 25 years in prison as part of the penalty.

 Don't leave your case in the hands of a public defender - these lawyers are overworked and rarely have the time or resources to devote to a defense case that is necessary to win.
 Hire a Brooklyn robbery lawyer who has the resources, experience, and record of success at trial that you need, and who will give your case the attention it deserves.
-Read more about our notable cases and see for yourself how our hard-hitting approach gets results in the courtroom.

 Then contact us right away to speak with us about your case.
 We want to hear your side of the story.

 “I thought you were particularly astute, well prepared, and intelligent.” - The Honorable Edward J. McLaughlin